NextGen-Environmental-Sensor-Lab/Urban-RF-EMF/README.md

 + excel2image.py : makes heatmap images of the individual path files (?)

 Inventory Excel Files : these files are created with the make_inventory_totals_bis.py script.
 See script header for more

+NOTE: the names of the excel files were manually edited to include the categories info (environment, borough)

+The general format is "YYYY-MM-DD_hh.mm.ss E B location.xlsx" E=environment, B=borough